LBPHacker/R316/manual.md

 | 19 to 16 | 4 LSB of operation index |
 | 15 to 0 | secondary source register index, or an immediate value |

+The instructions `sub` and `sbb` swap their primary and secondary source operands relative to this table; see further explanation below.

 Jumps encode their conditions *instead of* a primary source register index.
 Bit layout:

 | bits | function |